rizkymille/rasendriya-teknofest-2021/tensorflow/TF2_LOCALSETUP.md

 ## Troubleshooting
 Installing the tensorflow GPU version is quite problematic.
 Sometimes you binge the output message so you can understand what's wrong in your tensorflow or cudatoolkit.
 That's why I post the problem I faced (and solved) here.
 ### 1. "cudart64_XXX.dll not found" even using TensorFlow GPU
-If you open anaconda prompt, write `python`, then write `import tensorflow as tf`, but if the output message has **cudart64_XXX.dll not found**, it means the tensorflow version is not matched with cudatoolkit version, and constantly searching for cudatoolkit with **XXX** version.
+If you open anaconda prompt, write `python`, then write `import tensorflow as tf`, but if the output message has `cudart64_XXX.dll not found`, it means the tensorflow version is not matched with cudatoolkit version, and constantly searching for cudatoolkit with **XXX** version.

-In tensorflow 2.3.0, **cudart64_101.dll not found** may appear.
+In tensorflow 2.3.0, `cudart64_101.dll not found` may appear.
 It means the TensorFlow 2.3.0 still scanning for cudatoolkit 10.1 files, and ignore the other cudatoolkit versions.
 ### 2. "cudnn64_X.dll not found" even using TensorFlow GPU
-If you open anaconda prompt, write `python`, then write `import tensorflow as tf`, but if the output message has "cudart64_XXX.dll not found", it means the cudatoolkit version is not matched with cudnn version, and constantly searching for cuda with **X** version.
+If you open anaconda prompt, write `python`, then write `import tensorflow as tf`, but if the output message has `cudart64_XXX.dll not found`, it means the cudatoolkit version is not matched with cudnn version, and constantly searching for cuda with **X** version.

-In cudatoolkit 11.0, "cudart64_8.dll not found" may appear.
+In cudatoolkit 11.0, `cudart64_8.dll not found` may appear.
 It means the CUDAtoolkit 11.0 still scanning for cuDNN 8 files, and ignore the other cudnn versions.
 ### 3. Some missing packages dependencies on TensorFlow 2.4.0...
 As I mentioned before pip installation doesn't have good dependencies management as Anaconda installation.
 On my case there's some few packages which weirdly not installed by pip.
 I'm missing some packages like **Cython, pycocotools, scipy, and tf-models-official**.
 To resolve this, just write on prompt: